Here is something about the agreements of mailbox names

 Let us try together to find the most common names, which owners of domains keep for themselves and use as the administrative, business and personal contacts.

-job @ (sometimes resume@ and hr@) for sending and receiving the job applications and resumes.
+job @ (sometimes [email protected] and [email protected]) for sending and receiving the job applications and resumes.

 spam @ - sometimes is used as an alias to abuse @ or postmaster @, apparently for spam complaints.